 Book your Hawaii surf vacation now!
-While the north side of Oahu is dominated by the Hawaiian surf media, every island in the chain shares its waves, and Maui has some of the best.
-An island of contrasts such as the alluring green valley and arid coastline, tropical fruits and flowers, volcanic lava and cacti, low plants, but most importantly, Maui is surrounded by surf.
+While the north side of Oahu is dominated by the Hawaiian surf media, every island in the chain shares its waves, and Maui has some of the best ones.
+An island of contrasts such as the alluring green valley and arid coastline, tropical fruits and flowers, volcanic lava and cactus, low plants, but most importantly, Maui is surrounded by surf.
 The legendary rights of Honolua and Maalaea are part of the offerings, which now also include the big name of Jaws.
 With large NE swells (NW swells are blocked by Molokai) a long and aggressive right point is formed which branches off into Honolua Bay.

 Honolua is definitely a wave for the more experienced surfers.
 Beware of sea urchins!
 Northeast of Honolua Bay is the small town of Honokohau with a good reef suitable for regular surfers.
-Further east the road deteriorates and the path could become dangerous, so the best option is to drive south towards Lahaina checking spots like Little Makaha , the left of S-Turns or Kaanapali Point (KPs) .
+Further east the road is ruined and the path could become dangerous, so the best option is to drive south towards Lahaina checking spots like Little Makaha , the left of S-Turns or Kaanapali Point (KPs) .

-From Lahaina to the east the south coast is much more exposed to the summer swells from the SW which produce mainly more lefts than right, opposite to the north side of Maui.
-This coast is protected from NE winds and is constantly offshore.
+From Lahaina to the east, the south coast is much more exposed to the summer swells from the SW which produce mainly more lefts than right, opposite to the north side of Maui.
+This coast is protected from NE winds and it is constantly offshore.
 Lahaina is a surfing mecca and there are numerous spots, from Mala Wharf in the north of the city to Lahaina Horbour and Jetty .
 In the southern part there are a series of reefbreaks (but they rarely work) where we can find small but very nice waves.

 One of the most famous summer spots in Hawaii is Maalaea , (where a port has been built) where you can find one of the rights considered among the fastest in the world.
 This wave needs a giant SW swell to start breaking.
-They blocked countless Maalaea Pier extension proposals that would destroy this first-class gem.
+They blocked countless Maalaea Pier extension proposals that would destroy this world-class gem.

 On the north side of Maui we can find good waves around the city of Kahului, especially in Waiehu (an urbanized area with population problems) and Kanaha (windsurfing mecca near the airport).
 Continuing along the road there is Palm Point , a spot that offers very short lefts and some rare right that tend to be longer and softer: all the waves in the area are very sensitive to the wind.
 This area is also home to some of the best wavesailing in the world, so expect strong cross-shore winds on most days.
 Hookipa , is one of the most popular windsurfing spots in the world but on days with less wind it is a popular spot with good quality reef breaks.
-Baldwind Beach has low power beachbreaks, while Pavillon is more consistent With the development of surfing in the early 1990s, Jaws rose to fame, surprising the world with its huge waves, initially only surfed by a select group of windsurfing enthusiasts and surfing.
+Baldwind Beach has low power beachbreaks, while Pavillon is more consistent.
+With the development of surfing in the early 1990s, Jaws became famous, surprising the world with its huge waves, initially only surfed by a select group of windsurfing and surfing lovers.
 If a big swell is about to hit Maui, drive to Peahi , find a cliff space and enjoy the show.
 Remember to bring binoculars!
 Maui generally receives fewer waves and more wind than Oahu.
-The south coast is usually offshore and can be surfed with the rare SW swells.
+The south coast is usually offshore and it can be surfed with the rare SW swells.

 Tariff per person, starting from: